+Another factor seen an enhancing polarization is increasing economic inequality (Piketty and Saez, 2003; Duca and Saving, 2016; Stewart, McCarty, and Bryson 2020).
+This inequality is reflected in a decline in the well-being of the poor and loss of hope in the American dream for the middle class (Putnam and Garrett, 2020).

+There is also an institutional feedback loop that exacerbates polarization, involving the ideological distance between the parties at the national level and the degree to which candidates of each party offer platforms that are distinct and simply match the national party platform rather than being adapted to the characteristics of the local constituency whose median voter must be won over.
+Contests for the U.S. Congress have become increasingly nationalized, so that the destiny of a candidate for federal office is tied to national political forces (Abramowitz and Webster 2016; Carson et al. 2019; Jacobson 2019).
+But much less well understood is that the tightness of the national party constraint on congressional candidates has varied over time in a way that is inverse to the degree of congressional polarization.
+As congress grows more polarized, the gap between candidates of opposite parties grows, which means that extremists are more likely to be elected (Adler and Broockman 2018), which means the gap between candidates of opposite parties will again grow, etc. (Merrill et al. 2014, Brunell et al. 2016) -- so that, in their words, at an institutional level, “polarization begets polarization.”

 Finally, while usually we think of polarization in ideological terms, or perhaps in terms of the structure of beliefs, another useful way to think about polarization is in terms of geography.

-we wish to call attention: the urban-rural divide and regional patterns of polarization.

-The urban-rural divide and partisan skewness.
 Despite the reduction of dimensionality of politics to a single polarized axis, one feature has remained heterogeneous: geographic variation in political stances.
+Political polarization has a spatial dimension (Chu et al 2021, PNAS) that is linked to representational distortions.
+There are two geographically linked patterns to which we wish to call attention: the urban-rural divide and regional patterns of polarization.

-Indeed, political polarization has taken on a spatial dependence that in turn creates representational distortions.
-Patterns of which states are safely Democratic and Republican have varied considerably over the last 100 years.
-Despite those shifts, a consistent trend emerged starting around 1960a sustained correlation between population density and partisan preference (Figure 1).
+The urban-rural divide.
+Which states are safely Democratic or safely Republican have varied considerably over the last 100 years.
+Despite those shifts, a consistent trend emerged starting around 1960, namely a rising correlation between population density and partisan preference (see Figure 1).

+Figure 1.
+State-by-state correlation between partisanship and population density, 1868-2020 (Spearman rank order correlations)

 Regional Polarization.
 Figure 2 shows maps from 1900 and 2020 that reveal the remarkable reversal in the geographic bases of party support, but the continuation of patterns of geographic polarization.
 However, because these figures look only at which party is above the median, they do not show another important phenomenon, the increase in the number of states won by very large margins (figure omitted for space reasons).

+Figure 2a States with Democratic Vote Share above the Democratic Median Vote Share in the 1900 Election

-JONATHAN YOU WILL NEED TO REVERSE THE COLORS ON THIS MAP
+Figure 2b States with Republican Vote Share above the Republican Median Vote Share in the 2020 Election JONATHAN YOU WILL NEED TO REVERSE THE COLORS ON THIS MAP